Best Cat Carriers

 - Generally lightweight and easy to carry.

-- They have a 'cozier' feel for the cat than hard-sided carriers.
+- They have a 'cozier' feel for the cat than hard-sided type.

 - The best choice for in-cabin air travel as long as you choose a size that will fit beneath your seat.
 (Each airline varies in their requirements, so check with your particular airline for specifics.)